-William Goforth, tenor, St. Olaf grad and student at the Juilliard School
+William Goforth, tenor, St. Olaf grad and student at the Julliard School

 I’ve suffered from low back pain for years.
 Since I started studying the Alexander Technique with Lauren, I seldom experience any low back pain.
 I have learned to practice Constructive Rest every day.
 It’s amazing how lying flat on the floor relaxes and rejuvenates the back.
 I have also learned how to bend at the hip joints, rather than the waist.
 This has been miraculous in terms of relieving strain on my low back during everyday activities (cleaning, laundry, etc.).
 I have also learned to pay more attention to my habits.
 Like many of us, I was taught to “stand up straight”.
 In my case, this evolved into puffing out my chest (like a peacock) and raising my chin and eyes to feel taller.
 Lauren has helped me to pay attention to these habits and to adopt postures that are more relaxed and filled with ease.

 Marcie S., St. Paul, MN